Swim with a view: the unique visual effect of an infinity pool.

-Overflow and infinity deck level pools are the ultimate in decadent luxury, but as well as being a particularly attractive design of outdoor swimming pools, overflow and infinity pools are also a lot more efficient from a maintenance perspective.
+Overflow and infinity deck level pools are the ultimate in decadent luxury.
+Despite being a particularly attractive outdoor swimming pool design, overflow and infinity pools are also a lot easier to maintain than other outdoor pool alternatives.

-Does the thought of clearing dead leaves and insects from the surface of your swimming pool put you off the idea of having a pool installed?
-With a Compass Pools innovative overflow and infinity deck swimming pool design this is not an issue you need to be concerned about.
+For example, if clearing dead leaves and insects from your swimming pool doesn’t really appeal to you, one of Compass Pools’ innovative overflow and infinity deck swimming pool designs ensures this won’t be a problem to be concerned about.

 The basics of an infinity pool